LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 havent taken a look but I have a meeting w matt on friday to talk about feasibility and value prop

+What to talk about?
+What to ask about?
+Why did I want to talk to him?
+What am I doing well?
+What am I doing poorly?

+# Meeting with Matt

 ## Getting Started

 First, run the development server: